-This section of the FAQ defines “wireless power-at-a-distance” and addresses common questions surrounding its advantages, timeliness, target industries, and intended applications.
+This section of the FAQ defines industrial-scale wireless power-at-a-distance.
+It addresses common questions surrounding its advantages, timeliness, target industries, and intended applications.
 To learn about Reach’s distinctive approach, please see the three categories that follow below.

 What is wireless power-at-a-distance?